muratk5n/thirdwave/en/README.md

 ---

-You could trade on noise..
+Can trade on noise..
 Every up has a down, it is known where series is coming back to.
 Buy at the mean sell after certain $\sigma$.

 ---